Omikhleia/resilient.sile/README.md

 ## Installation

-These packages require SILE v0.15 or upper (recommended: SILE v0.15.10 or upper).
+These packages require SILE v0.15.12.

 Installation relies on the **luarocks** package manager.
 See its installation instructions on the [LuaRocks](https://luarocks.org/) website.